The Bill of Rights

 Explanation - The twenty-sixth amendment lowers the voting age from twenty-one to eighteen.

-Explanation - This amendment was actually proposed by the founding fathers in the Bill of Rights, but did not pass.
+Explanation - This amendment was actually proposed by the founding fathers in the Bill of Rights in 1789 but was not ratified until 1992!
 It ensures that congressional pay raises will not take effect until an election is held after the raise has been approved.

 The founding fathers wrote the United States Constitution to govern human nature.
 They understood the natural inclination of rulers to want more power.
 As the federal government grows larger by the day, it’s imperative that citizens of the United States demand their elected officials return to the Constitution for guidance.